silverdonkey/niko-consulting-website/content/en/blog/journey-to-cloud/index.md

 {{% /pageinfo %}}

 ## Project Context and Goals
-- Establish a workflow and best practices for
+- Establish a DevOps workflow and best practices for
   - Migration (and modernization) of existing Web apps to the Cloud
   - Development of new Web apps for the Cloud - "Cloud first approach"
-  - Proof of concept
-- Automate build and deployment:
+- Establish an end-to-end DevOps environment that supports Continuous Integration/Continuous Deployment (CI/CD)
   - CI/CD Pipeline to build, test and deploy in the Cloud
   - Evaluate GitHub Actions, AWS CodeBuild
   - Evaluate Rolling Deployment vs Blue-Green Deployment
 - Use Cloud native technologies and tools
   - no vendor lock-in
+- Proof of concept

 ## Cloud Migration Strategies